 Tropes Associated With This War Include:

-- Curb-Stomp Battle: A very nasty series of those, where Mexican side was routinely getting the short end of the stick.
-If the battle involved navy, it could hardly even qualify as fight.
+- Curb-Stomp Battle: A very nasty series of these, where the Mexican side was routinely getting the short end of the stick.
+If the battle involved the navy, it hardly even qualified as a fight.

 - Dangerous Deserter: As a rule of thumb, Mexican deserters were forming organised bandit groups, looting everyone and everything just to feed themselves, often still in uniform.
-Meanwhile, St. Patrick's Battalion was a group of deserters who changed their colors and gave hell to American troops, since they've run away with artillery battery and training how to use it.
+Meanwhile, the St. Patrick's Battalion was a group of deserters who changed their colors and gave hell to American troops, since they ran away with artillery batteries and the training on how to use it.

-- Didn't See That Coming: It was only after the war everyone fully realised Arizona and New Mexico are absolutely useless for plantations (or any contemporary agriculture for that matter), while all the South was having big hopes to spread there with cotton.
+- Didn't See That Coming: It was only after the war that everyone fully realised Arizona and New Mexico are absolutely useless for plantations (or any contemporary agriculture for that matter), while the South had big hopes to spread there with cotton.

-- Divided We Fall: In the same time, Mexico was busy dealing with a rebellion in Yucatan, since Maya population wasn't even considered citizens.
-Sizable part of Mexican military was tied out there, making it all that easier for American invasion.
+- Divided We Fall: At the same time, Mexico was busy dealing with a rebellion in Yucatan, since the Mayan population weren't even considered citizens.
+A Sizeable part of the Mexican military was tied out there, making it all that easier for the American invasion.

 - Eagle Squadron: Several hundred American troops, consisting mostly of Irishmen who had little love for the US government and knew what it was like to have a foreign power dominate your land (not to mention sharing a common Catholicism with the Mexicans), defected and formed the St. Patrick's Battalion to fight for Mexico.
 The battalion's bravery would pass into legend, and they are today considered heroes in both Mexico and Ireland.

 - From Bad to Worse: Mexico barely scraped out of the war as an integral state.
 Cue French Intervention a decade later, keeing the country down and making sure Mexicans started openly hating outsiders.